dennisprangle/dennisprangle.github.io/pub.md

   - The package implements (1) methods to choose summary statistics (2) coverage property diagnostics.
   - See above for a 2015 R Journal paper explaining typical usage.

 - gk R package for the g-and-k and generalised g-and-h distributions.
 Available on [CRAN](http://cran.r-project.org/web/packages/gk) or [github](http://www.github.com/dennisprangle/gk).
-A related paper is being written...
+A [related paper](http://arxiv.org/abs/1706.06889) is now available.

 Talks and posters
 -----------------